Rich Graessle/Icon Sportswire

 ---|---|---|---|

 Tarik Skubal (Detroit Tigers): Fresh off his first career Cy Young, Skubal unsurprisingly opened as the favorite to repeat in 2025.
-The Tigers as a franchise are on the up-and-up, which can largely be accredited to their young starting rotation headlined by the lefty.
+The Tigers as a franchise are on the up-and-up, which can largely be attributed to their young starting rotation headlined by the lefty.
 In 2024, Skubal went 18-4 with a 2.39 ERA, 228 strikeouts, and a 2.49 FIP, so if he can come close to replicating those numbers, it will be hard for AL pitchers to knock him off the throne.
-While Skubal allowed seven earned runs through his first two starts this season, he settled in during his third start and still has a 3.52 xFIP and 16 strikeouts in 16.2 innings.
+Following a 13-strikeout complete game shutout, the lefty is pitching to a 1.96 FIP and 2.16 xFIP with 92 strikeouts in 68.2 innings.

 Player | Opening Odds | Current Best Odds |